You can bring hurling, camogie and Gaelic football to your area by starting your own club

 Create recruitment posters/fliers and put them up on local college campuses, Irish Center (if your city/town has one), and pubs

-Create business cards which include a contact name, phone number, e-mail address, and web site—a sample two-sided business card is included below.
+Create business cards which include a contact name, phone number, e-mail address, and web site.

 Create a brochure which explains both your club and the sport (see sample attached) and distribute this to local Irish organizations, local sports clubs, colleges, and at any event such as a local Irish festival, St. Patrick’s Day parade, etc.